Imrnkhan/Portfolio_me/content/projects/JPMorgan.md

 showInProjects: true
 ---

-Built a project that shows the basic functionality of Banking-system like Opening account, Balance enquiry, Deposit and withdrawal.
-Implemented File-Handling for storage.
+Built a project that shows the basic functionality of Banking-system.